mrisher/smtp-sts/reporting.md

 We also define the following terms for further use in this document:

   * STS Policy: A definition of the expected TLS availability and behavior, as well as the desired actions for a given domain when a sending MTA encounters different results.
+  * TLSRPT Policy: A policy detailing the endpoint for sending MTAs should to deliver reports
   * Policy Domain: The domain against which an STS Policy is defined.
   * Sending MTA: The MTA initiating the delivery of an email message.

 # Related Technologies
   * This document is intended as a companion to the specification for SMTP MTA Strict Transport Security (MTA-STS, TODO: Add ref).
   * The Public Key Pinning Extension for HTTP [@!RFC7469] contains a JSON-based definition for reporting individual pin validation failures.
   * The Domain-based Message Authentication, Reporting, and Conformance (DMARC) [@!RFC7489] contains an XML-based reporting format for aggregate and detailed email delivery errors.

 # Reporting Policy